 FPF Global will provide you with the total amount due to HM Revenue & Customs, broken down into a total of Import Duty and a total of Import VAT.
 Payment of this must be made immediately, as your goods will not be customs cleared until the funds reach HM Revenue & Customs.
 Payment of the import Duty and/or import VAT, can be paid directly to HM Revenue & Customs by the importer.
 Or if the importer prefers, they can pay to FPF Global and then we will pay over to HM Revenue & Customs on your behalf.
 We do charge a fee for handling this payment on your behalf.

 What happens once my import cargo is customs cleared?

-Upon receiving confirmation that your goods have customs cleared, the goods are then in Free Circulation can be be transported not only within the UK, but also within the European Union without any further customs restrictions.
+Upon receiving confirmation that your goods have customs cleared, the goods can then be transported to their final destination.
 FPF Global can assist you with the onward delivery of your goods, arranging collection from the airport or seaport on your behalf.
 Likewise, if you have shipped your goods with FPF Global, then we will automatically be arranging delivery to your nominated address, once customs clearance has been made.

 Prompt Customs Clearance Services

 We work with a wide range of clients across the UK, assisting them through the complex customs clearance process.
 We will work with you to provide the fastest customs clearance of your goods and ensure that they are available for onward delivery at the earliest opportunity.
 More often than not, many of our existing clients whom are using FPF Global as their customs clearance agent, have also utilised our freight forwarding services from overseas.
 However, this is not mandatory and we are able to assist those clients who have import cargo arriving into a UK airport or seaport, which has been organised by their supplier directly and/or a third party freight agent.